I’m not a clown – Angry Ange Postecoglou fires back at critics ahead of final

 Speculation over Postecoglou’s future has been rife throughout Tottenham’s run to Bilbao.

-Ange Postecoglou told his critics he was not a “clown” after he revealed his desire to remain Tottenham boss whatever happened in Wednesday’s Europa League final.
+Ange Postecoglou told his critics he was not a “clown” as he revealed his desire to remain Tottenham boss whatever happened in Wednesday’s Europa League final.

 Speculation over Postecoglou’s future has been rife throughout Spurs’ run to Bilbao, with make-or-break ties against AZ Alkmaar, Eintracht Frankfurt and Bodo/Glimt navigated.

+The embattled head coach conducted a fiery press conference at San Mames ahead of the showdown with Manchester United.

+Asked about the fine line between “infamy” and “legendary status”, Postecoglou, referencing a newspaper article which said he was “teetering between hero and clown” depending on the outcome against United, snapped: “I’ll tell you one thing, irrespective of what happens tomorrow, I’m not a clown and I never will be.

-With Tottenham down in 17th in the Premier League, Postecoglou admitted last month the “general sentiment” was he would leave even if he ended the club’s 17-year trophy drought, but during a fiery press conference at San Mames, the embattled head coach felt his work in north London was far from finished.
+With Tottenham down in 17th in the Premier League, Postecoglou admitted last month the “general sentiment” was he would leave, even if he ended the club’s 17-year trophy drought, but he felt his work in north London was far from finished.

 “I really feel like we are building something and what a trophy does is hopefully accelerate that.
 So I still think there is work to be done.